-The information contained in this report is intended to inform Council of the changes in the assessment values of properties within the County for the purpose of determining the most appropriate tax policies for 2024.
-It is important to note that assessment values will only change in 2024 if there have been improvements or deletions to a property, due to the Provincial Government deferring implementation of the January 1, 2019 assessment values.
+The information contained in this report is intended to inform Council of the changes in the assessment values of properties within the County for the purpose of determining the most appropriate tax policies for 2025.
+It is important to note that assessment values will only change in 2025 if there have been improvements or deletions to a property, due to the Provincial Government deferring implementation of the January 1, 2019 assessment values.

-This report marks the beginning of the 2024 tax policy setting process, which is intended to conclude in April in order to allow time for completing reviews and calculations for the Area Municipalities to issue final tax bills in July.
+This report marks the beginning of the 2025 tax policy setting process, which will conclude in April to allow time for completing final reviews and calculations required for the Area Municipalities to issue final tax bills in July.
 The tax policy and rates by-law will be presented to Council for consideration at that time.

-The next step of the 2024 tax policy setting process may require further analysis of tax policy options, if specified by Council direction.
+The next step of the 2025 tax policy setting process may require further analysis of tax policy options, if specified by Council direction.